They may sound similar, but they are not interchangeable

+It is important to know the differences between EMR and EHR.
 EMR and EHR have similar characteristics and applications.
 Since both the terms are widely synonymous, the subtle differences between them can be difficult to understand, but worth knowing.

-What is EMR Software?
+What is EMR software?

+Do you know what is EMR?
 EMRs have quite a few benefits over paper records: They allow doctors to:

 - Track patient data.